 - Baking the bagels – bakes for 25 minutes.

 - 1 egg white, lightly whisked for topping

-- 1 tablespoon sesame seeds, nigella seeds or poppy seeds
+- 1 tbsp sesame seeds, nigella seeds or poppy seeds

-- 1 tablespoon sunflower seeds or pumpkin seeds (optional)
+- 1 tbsp sunflower seeds or pumpkin seeds (optional)

 - ½ red onion, sliced in rings